How to use a performance appraisal in Singapore

 - What specific staff training or development activities are there that could help the employee in review meet their goal targets?

-Communicate the performance of your employees effectively with this performance appraisal sample as your guide.
+Communicate the performance of your employees effectively with this employee achievement report sample as your guide.

-With the right appraisal structure, performance reviews can be a positive process that your team can use as an opportunity for their career growth and your business success.
+With the right review structure, performance reviews can be a positive process that your team can use as an opportunity for their career growth and your business success.